dataandstuff/omega-hugo/exampleSite/content/career.md

   - name : "Free Snacks"
     icon : "fa-bell-o"
-    content : "Tight schedule, tell us so we can tailor the schedule that fits your needs."
+    content : "Love to grab a snacks with work, we understand brain needs food :D."

   - name : "Recreation"
     icon : "fa-microchip"
-    content : "Tight schedule, tell us so we can tailor the schedule that fits your needs."
+    content : "Tight schedule, We can help you get the best of your potential"

-  - name : "5 Working Days"
+  - name : "0 Working Days"
     icon : "fa-plug"
-    content : "Tight schedule, tell us so we can tailor the schedule that fits your needs."
+    content : "tailor your own schedule and work as you love it!"

 ########### Career ############
 career: